OHDSI/IcTemporalPatternDiscovery/README.md

 Beta

 # Acknowledgements
-This package was developed by Tomas Bergvall, adapted by Martijn Schuemie.
+This package was developed by Tomas Bergvall, adapted by Martijn Schuemie and modified by Ola Caster and Oskar Gauffin